timOTdev/0019_es6_for_everyone/notes.md

 console.log(person.score()); // Should be 25
 console.log(person.score()); // Should be 26
 console.log(person.points); // Still 23

-// "this" keyword was not bound to the object so you need to use function()
-// If you console.log(this), you will find that it's the window

 // The right way
 const person = {